pedro-leitao/pedro-leitao.github.io/pages/howtos/apple-silicon-ml.rst

 This will print the version of TensorFlow you have installed.
 If you see a version number, then congratulations!
 You have successfully set up a machine learning environment on Apple Silicon.

 ..
-WARNING:: You will see the following warning in Tensorflow, this is normal as Apple Silicon uses UMA and not NUMA architecture.
-You can ignore this warning.:
+WARNING:: You will see the following message in Tensorflow, this is normal as Apple Silicon uses a UMA and not NUMA architecture.
+You can ignore this:

     tensorflow/core/common_runtime/pluggable_device/pluggable_device_factory.cc:306] Could not identify NUMA node of platform GPU ID 0, defaulting to 0.
 Your kernel may not have been built with NUMA support.